-On 7 February 2020, the Company and BioPharma-V entered into a definitive senior secured term loan agreement for \$200 million with Collegium Pharmaceutical, Inc. (Nasdaq: COLL), a biopharmaceutical company focused on developing and commercialising new medicines for responsible pain management ("Collegium 2020").
+On 6 February 2020, the Company and the Private Fund entered into a definitive senior secured term loan agreement for \$200 million with Collegium Pharmaceutical, Inc. (NaSsdag: COLL), a biopharmaceutical company focused on developing commercialising new medicines responsible pain management ("Collegium 2020").
 The Company and its subsidiaries funded \$165 million of the \$200 million loan on 13 February 2020.
 The secured loan began amortising immediately and was due to fully mature in February 2024.
-The loan bore interest at three-month LIBOR plus 7.50 per cent. per annum subject to a 2.00 per cent.
-LIBOR floor with a one-time additional consideration of 2.50 per cent. of the loan amount paid upon funding.
+The loan bore interest at three month LIBOR plus 7.5 per cent. per annum subject to a 2 per cent.
+LIBOR floor with a one-time additional consideration of 2.5 per cent. of the loan amount paid upon funding.
 The loan was repaid in its entirety on 22 March 2022.
-The Company and its subsidiaries earned a 11.9 per cent. internal rate of return on its Collegium 2020 investment.
+The Company and its subsidiaries earned a 11.9 per cent. gross internal rate of return\ and 8.9 per cent net internal rate of return \\ on its Collegium 2020 investment